Electron-positron, parton-parton and photon-photon production of $\tau$-lepton pairs: anomalous magnetic and electric dipole moments spin effects: Introduction

-In this paper, we focus on the effects of dipole moments/form-factors on spin correlations in the $\tau$ pair production and decay.
-Quantifying those effects requires explicit calculation of the matrix elements including longitudinal and transverse spin components and their correlations.
-First, we consider the SM case, because it determines the nature of interfering contributions for analysis of anomalous dipole moments due to NP.
 In the second step, we consider the anomalous dipole moments themselves.
 These studies include calculation of the analytical formulas, validations of the tools, and an attempt to build semi-realistic observables sensitive to transverse spin correlations induced by the dipole moments.
-Impact on the size of cross sections for $\tau$ pair production is addressed marginally, as it was already discussed in the literature~\cite{Grifols:1990ha}.
+Impact on the size of cross sections for $\tau$-pair production is addressed marginally. {Note, that effect of dipole moments in the radiative decay $Z \to \tau^- \tau^+ \gamma$ based on LEP data was discussed in Ref.~\cite{Grifols:1990ha}, and for $\gamma \gamma \to \tau^- \tau^+$ in peripheral Pb+Pb collisions in Ref.~\cite{Dyndal:2020yen}}.

 Technically, the effect of anomalous dipole moments can be introduced on top of precision simulations of $e^-e^+ \to \tau^-\tau^+$, $q\bar{q} \to \tau^-\tau^+$ and $\gamma\gamma \to \tau^-\tau^+$ processes, involving multi-body final states and correlations between $\tau$ decay products.
-The Monte Carlo techniques using event-by-event weights, are convenient for this purpose.
-The {\tt KKMC} Monte Carlo is used for simulating spin-correlation effects in $\tau$ pair produced in $e^-e^+$ collisions, while the {\tt TauSpinner} program is used for reweighting events where $\tau$ pairs are produced in $pp$ collisions.
+The MC techniques using event-by-event weights, are convenient for this purpose.
+The {\tt KKMC} MC is used for simulating spin-correlation effects in $\tau$ pair produced in $e^-e^+$ collisions, while the {\tt TauSpinner} program is used for reweighting events where $\tau$ pairs are produced in $pp$ collisions.

 Our paper is organized in the following manner.
-In Section \ref{sec:KKMC-th}, we present analytic calculation of the spin correlation matrix, which include effects of the $\tau$-lepton anomalous magnetic and electric dipole form-factors.
-Analytic formulas, described in Section~\ref{sec:transverse}, are useful for implementation of transverse spin correlations for each of the parton level processes $q \bar{q} \to \tau^- \tau^+$, $e^- e^+ \to \tau^- \tau^+$ and $\gamma \gamma \to \tau^- \tau^+$.
-In Sections \ref{sec:reweighting}, we recall main points of the {\tt KKMC} and {\tt TauSpinner} reweighting algorithms for inclusion of the dipole moments.
-Discussions on the possible test observables and some numerical results are collected in Section~\ref{sec:numerical}.
-Section \ref{sec:summary} closes the paper with a summary and outlook.
+In Sec.~\ref{sec:KKMC-th}, we present analytic calculation of the spin correlation matrix, which include effects of the $\tau$-lepton anomalous magnetic and electric dipole form-factors.
+Analytic formulas, described in Sec.~\ref{sec:transverse}, are useful for implementation of transverse spin correlations for each of the parton level processes $q \bar{q} \to \tau^- \tau^+$, $e^- e^+ \to \tau^- \tau^+$ and $\gamma \gamma \to \tau^- \tau^+$.
+In Sec.~\ref{sec:reweighting}, we recall main points of the {\tt KKMC} and {\tt TauSpinner} reweighting algorithms for inclusion of the dipole moments.
+Discussions on the possible test observables and some numerical results are collected in Sec.~\ref{sec:numerical}.
+Sec.~\ref{sec:summary} closes the paper with a summary and outlook.